-In this compensation discussion and analysis, we provide an overview of our approach to compensating our named executive officers in 2022, including the objectives of our compensation programs and the principles upon which our compensation programs and decisions are based.
+In this compensation discussion and analysis, we provide an overview of our approach to compensating our named executive officers in 2023, including the objectives of our compensation programs and the principles upon which our compensation programs and decisions are based.

-In 2022, our named executive officers were:
+In 2023, our named executive officers were:

-- · Anthony M. Jabbour, our Chief Executive Officer; - · William P. Foley, II, our Executive Chairman; - · Bryan T. Hipsher, our Chief Financial Officer; - Virginia G. Gomez, who was appointed President North America on September 21, 2022; and - · Neeraj Sahai, our President International.
+- · Anthony M. Jabbour, our Chief Executive Officer; - Bryan T. Hipsher, our Chief Financial Officer; - Virginia G. Gomez, our President North America; - Neeraj Sahai, our President International; and - · Joe A. Reinhardt III, our Chief Legal Officer.

 Our compensation program for our named executive officers is structured to drive performance, with a particular focus on long-term results, growth and profitability.
-Except with respect to our Executive Chairman Mr. Foley, we have utilized traditional elements of compensation that reflect our overall success, including base salary, annual cash incentives and equity-based incentives.
-Additionally, in connection with significant transactions in Europe, such as the acquisition and integration of Bisnode, we have developed a Dun & Bradstreet Europe (DBE) cost savings achievement plan (the DBE Cost Savings Achievement Plan) that rewards our executives based on the achievement of specified levels of cost savings achieved following the applicable transactions.
-We believe that our compensation programs promote our success and lead to better financial results, which, in turn, result in better returns for our shareholders.
+We believe that our compensation programs promote our success and lead to better financial results, which, in turn, result in better returns for our stockholders.

-2022 PERFORMANCE HIGHLIGHTS
+2023 FINANCIAL AND PERFORMANCE HIGHLIGHTS